orome/crypto-enigma-py/README.rst

 |Development Build Status|

-This package is in the early stages of development, and I and can't promise the `development version`_ will work.
+This package is in the early stages of development, and I and can't promise the current `development version`_ will work.
 More detail about planned releases and activities can be found the list of scheduled `milestones`_ and in the list of `open issues`_.
+Various `test versions`_ may be available for installation or issues review, but these also may not work as expected.

+.. |script| replace:: pyenigma.py

 .. _machine models: http://www.cryptomuseum.com/crypto/enigma/tree.htm
 .. _I: http://www.cryptomuseum.com/crypto/enigma/i/index.htm